Amsterdam/GOB-Documentation/README.md

 When the script has finished successfully you can start GOB Management in your browser at: http://localhost:8080

+### End-to-End tests

+The End-to-End tests can be found in the GOB-Workflow repo.
+See the GOB-Workflow repo.

 ## Local Development

 Follow the instructions in each project to build and start each project.